Sterling Construction Company, Inc.

 The Board has three standing committees: the Audit Committee, the Compensation and Talent Development Committee, and the Corporate Governance and Nominating Committee.
 Each committee has a written charter that is reviewed annually by the members of the committee with a view to recommending to the Board any changes to the charter that committee members deem appropriate.

 The Board may form other ad hoc committees as needed, and the members of those committees may include non-independent directors unless prohibited by law or regulations.
-The Corporate Governance and Nominating Committee determines the compensation, if any, for service on an ad hoc committee.

 Directors who are also employees receive no additional compensation for service on the Board or on any ad hoc committee.